davidrose07/Bible/README.md

 </bible>
 ```
 Known Issues:
-   - When verses that require red lettering have Jesus and others talking you have to seperate Jesus' quotes(") and others(') to only red letter Jesus' phrases
+   - When verses that require red lettering have Jesus and others talking you have to separate Jesus' quotes(") and others(') to only red letter Jesus' phrases

 ## Project Structure
 ```